 “The bouquet unfolds gradually.
-It is somewhat closed, suggesting that it needs some time to breathe.
+It is somewhat closed, suggesting that it needs to breathe.
 Once aerated, it reveals nuances of black berries, mint, and cocoa beans.
 The smooth, slightly creamy attack heralds a harmonious wine.
-It stands out for its freshness and character, which are in perfect harmony with fine-grained tannins that provide appreciable structure.
+It stands out for its freshness and character, which are in perfect harmony with fine-grained tannins that provide appreciable power.
 A wine that is quietly coming into its own and clearly prioritizes finesse, grounded in freshness and vigor.”
 (Yves Beck 2026)

 Delivery: First half of 2028